Blood Groups and Red Cell Antibodies in Pregnancy

 What will happen if I have antibodies to my baby’s blood cells?

 If you have antibodies you may be offered regular blood tests to measure the levels.
 Your baby may be monitored by ultrasound scan during your pregnancy.
 This is just a precaution, and generally no treatment is needed.
 However, if the antibody levels rise very high, your baby may need to be delivered early.
-Your baby may also be tested soon after birth to make they are not anaemic.
+Your baby may also be tested soon after birth to make sure they are not anaemic.
 Sometimes babies will need a blood transfusion in the womb.
 This is very rare and is performed in specialist hospital departments.
 This is called an intrauterine transfusion.

 What are the risks to me and my baby if my baby needs a transfusion in the womb?